-During the current period, trustee services totalling £2,750.31 (excluding VAT) were provided specifically to the Scheme.
-As the Scheme holds minimal funds, Dalriada has operated on an "at risk" basis in order to service the Scheme and have not been paid any fees.
-If and until Dalriada is able to make any recovery from the Scheme's investments it is unable to meet these costs and there remains a risk they will not be paid.
+During the current period, the Scheme has incurred trustee services costs totalling £3,016 (excluding VAT) .
+No legal services costs were incurred during the period.
+As the Scheme holds no funds, Dalriada and its advisors have operated on an "at risk" basis in order to service the Scheme and have not been paid any fees.

-In addition, for the period in question, trustee services totalling £29,686.33 (excluding VAT) were provided to the four schemes collectively to which Dalriada was appointed under the same bulk appointment.
-Legal expenses (including expenses relating directly to the Scheme and a share of costs incurred by three of the schemes collectively in respect of advice received on common purported investments) totalling £2,815.20 (excluding VAT) were also provided and met by one of the other schemes in the appointment.
+In addition, for the period in question, trustee services incurring costs totalling £10,304 (excluding VAT) were provided to the three schemes collectively to which Dalriada was appointed under the same bulk appointment.
 A proportion of these costs will be due to be met from the Scheme once Dalriada has determined how these costs should be apportioned and if there are funds available.